Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * details of each active article listed can be accessed by clicking either the article name (eg Besk UK Tech Trails...) or the slug (eg: Dyfi Bike Park...).
 * the author (i.e. the Administator) is displayed above the article name.
 * the date and time the Post was created and the current amount of 'likes' for that particular article.
+* a 'Comments' block: for already approved (by admin) comments left by users
+* a 'Leave a Comment' block: registered users can read and leave a comment on any active article.
+Unregistered users can only read articles and existing (admin approved) comments.
 * This feature fulfills the user stories: *'As a new user, I want to be able to read the articles and comments in 'BikeTalk''* and *'As a returning user, I want to be able to read and leave comments in 'BikeTalk''*.
+A screenshot of the 'Contact Us' page (contact_us.html) can be found [here](). <br>

 ## Design of the Summit Bike Co. website

 ### Colour Scheme
-The colour palette for general body content comprises four basic colours:
+The colour palette for general body content comprises five basic colours:
+* #FFFF00 (yellow) home page text, and buttons
+* #000000 (black) general body text and headings
+* #2828E8 (blue) logo and headings
-* colours...
+* #28a745 (green) sub-headings
+* #DBD6D6 (light gray) header and footer background

 ### Fonts
 The Summit Bike Co. logo and main page headings use **Montserrat**; body text and headings use **Lato**.
 The back-up font is **sans-serif** for both Lato and Montserrat.
 Fonts were downloaded from **Google Fonts**.